chibicode/react-functional-css-protips/README.md

 #### Side note: Alternatives

 I spent a good amount of time trying out Khan Academy's [aphrodite](https://github.com/Khan/aphrodite), an inline styles library.
-It looked great and worked well with server-side rendering, but as of verison 0.5.0, there were some issues ([#10](https://github.com/Khan/aphrodite/issues/10) and [#30](https://github.com/Khan/aphrodite/issues/30)) which prevented me from using it.
+It looked great and worked well with server-side rendering, but as of version 0.5.0, there were some issues ([#10](https://github.com/Khan/aphrodite/issues/10) and [#30](https://github.com/Khan/aphrodite/issues/30)) which prevented me from using it.

 #### Using CSS Modules with `cn`